Financial Statements of Nonprofits

-The net assets section of a nonprofit's statement of financial position reports totals for each of the following classifications:
+The net assets section of a nonprofit's statement of financial position requires at a minimum the following:

 These classifications are based on the restrictions made by the donors at the time of their contributions.

-If a donor does not specify a restriction on his or her contribution, the amount received by the nonprofit is recorded as an asset and as unrestricted contribution revenues.
-Unrestricted contribution revenues (reported on the statement of activities) also cause the amount of unrestricted net assets to increase.
+If a donor does not specify a restriction on his or her contribution, the amount received by the nonprofit is recorded as an asset and as contribution revenues.
+Unrestricted contribution revenues (reported on the statement of activities) also cause the amount of net assets without donor restrictions to increase.
 For instance, if a nonprofit receives an unrestricted contribution of $800 of cash, the effect on the statement of financial position is:

-If the nonprofit's board of directors designates some of the nonprofit's unrestricted assets for a specific purpose, those assets must continue to be reported as unrestricted net assets.
+If the nonprofit's board of directors designates some of the nonprofit's unrestricted assets for a specific purpose, those assets must continue to be reported as net assets without donor restrictions.

-If a nonprofit receives a contribution that has a donor-imposed restriction (other than to be held in perpetuity), the amount is usually recorded as an asset and as temporarily restricted contribution revenues.
-Temporarily restricted contribution revenues (reported on the statement of activities) also cause the amount of temporarily restricted net assets to increase.
+If a nonprofit receives a contribution that has a donor-imposed restriction, the amount is usually recorded as an asset and as donor restricted contribution revenues.
+Donor-restricted contribution revenues (reported on the statement of activities) also cause the amount of net assets with donor restrictions to increase.
 For example, James donates $20,000 with the requirement that the nonprofit use it to purchase a vehicle that is urgently needed in one of the nonprofit's programs.
 The effect on the nonprofit's accounting equation at the time the contribution is received is:

 When the nonprofit purchases the vehicle at a cost of say $21,000, the purchase and the release of the restriction will cause the following changes:

 Since a nonprofit's primary purpose is to provide programs that meet certain societal needs, it issues a statement of activities (instead of the income statement that is issued by a for-profit business).